ZJU-LuLab/ZJU-LuLab.github.io/_pages/research.md

 author_profile: true
 ---

 Our research combines theoretical modeling, numerical simulation, and experiments to understand the nonlinear deformation, instability, and shape transformation in slender structures, soft materials, and reconfigurable mechanical systems.
-Selected topics include:

 ---